SimonSchoetz/bustedfingerz/README.md

 ### Accessibility

-- Aria-expanded states to active menu buttons for accessibility (or smt. similar), get attribute (boolean)
+- Aria-expanded states to active menu buttons for accessibility (or smt. similar), get attribute (boolean) (DONE)
 - fix :focus issue probably with JS (normal :focus also applies style when clicked, not only when tabbed)

 ### General